 Make your way into downtown Farmville and check into the Weyanoke Hotel.
 Take a few minutes to admire your spacious, beautifully decorated room and even lounge around in the comfy bathrobe for a bit.
 Open the balcony doors and enjoy the view from your private patio.
 Check out the massive walk-in showers…you’ll never want to leave your ultra-lux room, but you still have a few more activities left in the day, so soak it all in before heading out again.

 A few miles up the road, the Robert Russa Moton Museum is an iconic site for Civil Rights history buffs.
-This preserved schoolhouse holds exhibits that tell the story of the Prince Edward County school district and how a few brave African American students stood up for their right to a quality education.
+This preserved schoolhouse holds exhibits that tell the story of the Prince Edward County school district and how a few brave Black students stood up for their right to a quality education.
 Many of these students would become plaintiffs in the historic Brown vs. Education case that would lead to the integration of American school systems.
 Walk through the museum to learn about the conditions that the students faced and the hardships they would endure before emerging as the victors in a long and difficult struggle.

 Finish your Friday with dinner at Effingham’s inside the Weyanoke Hotel lobby.
 The restaurant specializes in coal-fired pizzas made to order.
 Stick with one of the specialty pizzas on the menu, or build your own from their unique list of toppings, including foraged mushrooms, Brussel sprouts, Surryano ham, and chili oil.
 Pair your meal with a glass of the House Sangria or a refreshing Ballad’s craft beer from the draft list.